reputable-lab/.github/profile/README.md

 ## Overview

 Reputable.Network allows for the decentralized aggregation, validation, and attestation of reputation data, supporting a customizable approach for protocols and developers aiming to establish and monetize their reputation within the ecosystem.
-By blending data from both Web2 and Web3 sources, Reputable delivers a hybrid, transparent, and objective reputation model to enhance trust and transparency in decentralized systems.
+By blending data from both Web2 and Web3 sources, Reputable delivers a hybrid, transparent, and objective reputation model to enhance trust and transparency in decentralized systems

+---

 ### Key Features